 - Air horn.
 These will almost certainly get the attention of the driver who’s wandering into your lane or about to turn left in front of you.
 The decibel scale is exponential, so a horn rated at 120dB is four times louder than a standard motorcycle horn.
 Purchasing a unit with a separate compressor and horn assembly gives you more flexibility for fitting it to your bike.

 - Throttle lock.
-This little gadget makes a huge difference in increasing comfort and reducing fatigue on long distance rides.
+This little gadget makes a huge difference in increasing comfort and reducing fatigue on long-distance rides.
 I purchased one for $20 and used it very effectively during the 80,000 km.
 I put on my big dual-sport bike.
 The electronic cruise control on my Triumph Tiger makes it obsolete, but I’ve kept it just in case.
 Most are super easy to install, use, and override.
 They give your arm a rest without taking your hand off the handlebars.
 Just don’t use them in traffic.

 - Ergonomic improvements.
 Motorcycles come in fairly standard, consistent configurations.
 Riders do not.
 Finding the motorcycle that’s best for you, then making sure it fits you properly is crucial to your safety and comfort.
 Ergonomic modifications, under the guidance of a professional, involve customizing anything from your bike’s seat, to foot pegs, handlebars and earplugs.
 Changes can enhance your body positioning, affecting your line of sight, ability to react quickly, and comfort.

 - Skills training.
 Completing a basic skills course is just the beginning.
 Keeping your skills sharp and staying safe requires life-long learning under the guidance of a professional instructor.
-There are many alternative to bring your riding to the next level.
+There are many alternatives to bring your riding to the next level.
 Off-road riding schools teach road riders how to deal with loss of traction, react to road obstacles, and adapt to changing conditions.
 Advanced rider training is designed for experienced riders who don’t need to go to the race track but want to enhance their skills in a controlled environment with expert instruction.
 It almost doesn’t matter what you take.
 Just take something from a recognized organization!
 Many schools sell gift certificates.

 Now it’s up to you to get your list written and communicated.
 Happy shopping!